cyghtinc/MISP-Lookup-Tool-find-ip-address-not-working/README.md

 # MISP Lookup Tool
+## Currently not working on our misp instance - something is wrong

 ## Description
 The MISP Lookup Tool is a PowerShell script designed to facilitate bulk IOCs lookups within MISP (Malware Information Sharing Platform) instances.
 It provides a convenient graphical interface for users to input parameters, execute queries, and export results for further analysis.